karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 ### Next steps in Web browser:

 1. To configure the Jupyter page so we can use it:
  - From AWS account, copy the public ip address to clipboard as before.
-Append `443` to the end.
+Append `:443` to the end; e.g., `192.88.78.68:443`
- - e.g., `192.88.78.68:443`
- - **In github, copy token = ???**
  - Paste into **Password or Token** textbox on jupyter page.
 1. Test jupyter by creating a new notebook and saving it.
  - It should appear in the jupyter file list.
 1. In bash, run `ls` to see the file there also.

+### You're ready to use your EC2 machine!

+### When you are finished using your EC2 machine, be sure to terminate the instance
+If you don't you may run up unnecessary charges on your AWS bill!
+Even though we set up a free instance, if we set up too many and ran them for too many hours we would use up the free hours and start to incur charges.
 1. In AWS, terminate the machine instance.
- - TERMINATING WAS ONLY THE FIRST TIME, SO WE COULD DO IT ALL AGAIN FOR PRACTICE???
  - Select **Instance**, **Actions** button, **Instance State**, **Terminate**.

 ### How to create an alias in bash